-Restrictions on reporting of proceedings heard otherwise than in open court
+Restrictions on reporting of proceedings heard in private

-- 23.-(1) This section shall apply to proceedings under this Act in any court heard otherwise than in open court. - (2) A court hearing any proceedings to which this section applies shall, on the application of any party to the proceedings, give directions as to whether any and, if so, what information relating to the proceedings may be published. - (3) A court shall not give a direction under subsection (2) permitting information to be published unless - (a) all parties to the proceedings agree that such information may be published; or - (b) the court is satisfied that the information, if published in accordance with such directions as it may give, would not reveal any matter, including the identity of any party to the proceedings, that any party to the proceedings reasonably wishes to remain confidential. - (4) Notwithstanding subsection (3), where a court gives grounds of decision for a judgment in respect of proceedings to which this section applies and considers that judgment to be of major legal interest, the court shall direct that reports of the judgment may be published in law reports and professional publications but, if any party to the proceedings reasonably wishes to conceal any matter, including the fact that he was such a party, the court shall -
+23.-(1) This section applies to proceedings under this Act in any court heard in private.

+- (2) A court hearing any proceedings to which this section applies is, on the application of any party to the proceedings, to give directions as to whether any and, if so, what information relating to the proceedings may be published. - (3) A court is not to give a direction under subsection (2) permitting information to be published unless - (a) all parties to the proceedings agree that the information may be published; or - (b) the court is satisfied that the information, if published in accordance with such directions as it may give, would not reveal any matter, including the identity of any party to the proceedings, that any party to the proceedings reasonably wishes to remain confidential.

-- (a) give directions as to the action that shall be taken to conceal that matter in those reports; and - (b) if it considers that a report published in accordance with directions given under paragraph (a) would be likely to reveal that matter, direct that no report shall be published until after the end of such period, not exceeding 10 years, as it considers appropriate.
+- (4) Despite subsection (3), where a court gives grounds of decision for a judgment in respect of proceedings to which this section applies and considers that judgment to be of major legal interest, the court is to direct that reports of the judgment may be published in law reports and professional publications but, if any party to the proceedings reasonably wishes to conceal any matter, including the fact that the party was such a party, the court is to - (a) give directions as to the action that is to be taken to conceal that matter in those reports; and - (b) if it considers that a report published in accordance with directions given under paragraph (a) would be likely to reveal that matter, direct that no report may be published until after the end of any period, not exceeding 10 years, that it considers appropriate.